10 Best Florida Keys Travel Books

 If you buy a new edition every few years, keep your old copies.
 They make excellent comparative references, allowing you to see how towns like Islamorada have developed and which classic attractions have survived decades of change.

 Reader reviews are the most visible reliability signal, but they require interpretation.
 A high average rating based on hundreds of reviews generally indicates consistent editorial quality and accurate information.
 However, read the distribution carefully.
-A book with a 4.4 average and five hundred reviews is usually more trustworthy than one with a 5.0 average and only three reviews, because the latter has not yet faced broad scrutiny.
+A book with a 4.4 average and hundreds of reviews is usually more trustworthy than one with a 5.0 average and only a handful of reviews, because the latter has not yet faced broad scrutiny.

 Look for comments that mention specific details.
 Reviews praising a guide for accurate mile markers, up-to-date park fees, or correct restaurant hours suggest the author did recent on-the-ground research.
 Vague praise about “great photos” is less useful for judging logistical reliability.